Salt version support lifecycle#

 • The focus of point releases will be high and critical bugs.

-Sometimes a new version of a supported operating system, is released during the active support window for a specific version of Salt, such as a new release of RedHat or Debian.
-Salt Project support for new versions of operating systems will vary for LTS vs. STS releases:
+Sometimes a new version of a supported operating system is released during the active support window for a specific version of Salt, such as a new release of RedHat or Debian.
+Salt Project support for new versions of operating systems varies for LTS and STS releases:

 • LTS releases - Support for new operating systems will not be added in future point releases.
 Instead, the new operating system will be supported in the next major LTS release.